Keeping Your APIs Safe: Best Practices for Top-Notch Security

 Why API security is important

 APIs are used to access sensitive information, including personally identifiable information (PII), financial data, and intellectual property.
-Any unauthorized access or data breaches can lead to severe consequences for the organization, including legal liabilities, loss of customer trust, and reputational damage.
-So it is imperative that sensitive data be protected.
+Currently, 90% of web traffic is flowing through some kind of API, and much of this traffic carries sensitive data.
+Any unauthorized access or data breaches can lead to severe consequences for an organization, including legal liabilities, loss of customer trust, and reputational damage.
+Additionally, many industries are subject to regulatory requirements regarding the protection of sensitive data.

-Also, many industries are subject to regulatory requirements regarding the protection of sensitive data.
 An API security strategy can help organizations comply with these regulations, avoid penalties, and maintain their reputation.

 Identifying and managing API security risks

 Identifying and managing API security risks is a critical aspect of maintaining a secure and reliable API infrastructure.
-Here are some steps organizations can take to identify and manage API security risks.

-- Monitor and log API activity.
+• Monitor and log API activity.
 Monitoring and logging API activity is an essential aspect of identifying potential security risks.
 Attackers often probe an API repeatedly to find vulnerabilities or logic they can exploit, so real-time monitoring is essential for attack detection and response.
 This approach requires no predefined policies, rules, or attack signatures, so it will always be able to adapt to new and evolving attacks.

-Common security risks
+Common API security risks

 There are several common API security risks that organizations should be aware of when implementing APIs, like those found in the OWASP API Security Top 10 list.